 Here are five important things to do when your toddler is scared.

-Being scared of the dark, scared of monsters, etc comes from our natural survival instincts.
+Being scared of the dark, or scared of monsters, etc comes from our natural survival instincts.

 1. Recognize That Fear is Normal and Healthy

 Fear is a natural emotion.
 I like to think of it as a smoke detector.
 Its purpose is to warn you of danger and protect you.
 When you remember its purpose, you realize it’s an important emotion for humans to experience.

 It is a common practice in some parenting philosophies to discourage children from feeling fear altogether.
 I see this with boys especially.
 As a society, we teach boys and men that they should never be afraid.

 However, this is not the healthiest way to work through natural human emotions.
 It is quite common for a lot of men to grow up and not know how to acknowledge and work through their emotions.
 I believe this culture plays a large role in that.
 This is becoming more common for girls as well as we have more of a focus on women being as strong as men in our society.

 Instead, I think it’s important to teach kids that fear is normal and healthy.
 Showing vulnerability and fear can feel like a scary thing because it hasn’t always been culturally accepted, but there is great strength in teaching authenticity.
 As a Brene Brown, a favorite author of mine, says: “Courage starts with showing up and letting ourselves be seen.”

 Fear’s purpose is to warn us of danger.
 We can thank it for the warning, and once we are aware of possible danger, we can use that information to work through a challenge.
 Let your kids feel their feelings!

 2. Respect Their Fear